LucianoGriffa/zsh-customization/README.md

 #### Batcat

-**Instructions to install Batcat, an improved alternative to the cat command**:
+**Instructions to install Batcat, an improved alternative to the cat command**: [Download Batcat](https://github.com/sharkdp/bat/releases)

 1. Download the `.deb` file from the official Batcat repository on GitHub: